aui3/Conference-Central/README.md

 The above query is not possible because it would involve two inequality queries on properties.
 This is violating the restriction that an inequality filter can be aplied to atmost one property.

 <b>Proposed Solution</b>

 Build a composite index on type of session and time of session.

 <b>Task 4</b>

-getFeaturedSpeaker() :Using push task queues to set memcache entry for featured speaker.
++getFeaturedSpeaker() :Using push task queues to set memcache entry for featured speaker.
 When a new session is created for a given conference, I check whether for this conference, does this speaker have more than one sessions.
 If so, I add a task in the queue to set in the memcache this speaker as the featured speaker.
 So the featured speaker will be set on the most recent session added and obviously the conference for this session is added.
 The getFeaturedSpeaker() endpoint function simply reads the memcache and retrieves the name of the featured speaker.